xan105/node-powertoast/README.md

   Running the PowerShell script can take up to a few seconds in some cases.<br />
   If it really bothers you, you might want to try to use the optional NodeRT native module.<br />
-  If you are loading a remote img resource via http/https it will significantly impact the delay if it hasn't been cached yet by Windows.
+  If you are loading a remote img resource via http/https it will significantly impact the delay if it hasn't been cached yet by Windows.<br />
+  The first time you are using this with PowerShell ≥ 7.1; It has to download assemblies (such as WinRT types).

 - Notification(s) don't stay in the Action center